Chenxi1510/ChenxiHan1510.github.io/index.md

 - 2020.06-----                 Huazhong University of Science and Technology, ***BMAI***

 ---

+---
+### NEWS
+- 2018.08.09, one paper is accepted by  Journal of Xi'an University of Posts and Telecommunications.
+- 2018.10.25, one paper is accepted by Control and decision.
+- 2018.11.09, one paper is accepted by Acta Physica Sinica.
+- 2019.8.25, one paper is accepted by  Control and decision.
+- 2018.9.24, win the National Scholarship  (highest national wide scholarship for students in China)
+- 2019.07.01, one paper is published by China Master's Theses Full-text Database.
+- 2020.03.18, one paper is accepted by IEEE Transactions on Instrumentation and Measurement.
+- 2020.08.08, one paper is accepted by ICCC.
+- 2020.08.18, one paper is accepted by AIPR.
+- 2020.09.21, three paper is accepted by AIPR.
+---
 ### Scientific Research

 - Image processing, including：image defogging, uneven illumination correction, low illumination enhancement, etc.